Darrell Roodt: Awards and festivals

 His film Yesterday (2004) was nominated for the Academy Award for Best Foreign Language Film as well as the Independent Spirit Awards for Best Foreign Film (2005).

-His 2007 film Meisie won best film at the KKNK film festival in March 2008.
+His 2007 film Meisie won best film at the Klein Karoo Nasionale Kuntsefees film festival in March 2008.

 Roodt's 2012 film Little One was selected as the South African entry for the Best Foreign Language Oscar at the 85th Academy Awards, but this time it did not make the final shortlist.